 We are grateful that we can rely on contributions from sponsors, funds, governments and Friends to ensure free or low cost NJO projects for all NJO members.

 Participants must pay for the travel expenses to and from the place(s) where a project takes place.
 The NJO will organise and pay for all travel costs during NJO projects (provided that these travels are project related), except for the travel expenses to the project's location at the start of the project (in most cases Apeldoorn) and from the project’s location on the last day (mostly the location of the last concert or destination on the last tour day) to your home address.
 The international Summer Tour always starts and ends in the Netherlands.
 These travel costs are at the expense of the participant.
 Travelling by car will only be reimbursed after consultation with the orchestra manager, and only when travelling with more than one participant per car.

 Rehearsal venue and accommodation

 Rehearsals for NJO projects will normally take place in Apeldoorn, with overnight accommodation in Stayokay Apeldoorn.
-Accommodations and rehearsal locations can differ per project.
+Accommodation provided and rehearsal locations can differ per project.
 Please check Programme & planning for details.